Everest1508/moshi-moshi/PRIVACY_POLICY.md

-# Privacy Policy for Movie Chat Companion
+# Privacy Policy for Moshi Moshi

 **Last updated: [Current Date]**

 ## Overview
-Movie Chat Companion is a Chrome extension that enables real-time chat functionality while browsing the web.
+Moshi Moshi is a Chrome extension that enables real-time chat functionality while browsing the web.
 This privacy policy explains how we handle your data.

 ## Data Collection and Usage